unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-add a cron task runnable only when the instance is a lord of the specified legion
+``help``: add a cron task runnable only when the instance is a lord of the specified legion

 cron-legion
 ***********